Merck CEO resigns from Trump council over Charlottesville

 Trump responded in a tweet, saying now that "Ken Frazier of Merck Pharma has resigned from President's Manufacturing Council, he will have more time to LOWER RIPOFF DRUG PRICES!"

+The industry’s silence comes as Trump is finalizing an executive order on drug prices that would relax industry regulation and contains measures that, some say, would protect existing drug prices or even increase them.

+Individually, at least one CEO, John Maraganore of Alnylam Pharmaceuticals, tweeted his support, saying he was “proud to stand with leaders like Ken Frazier.”

-Merck shares rose 0.8 percent in morning trading on the New York Stock Exchange, in line with the wider market.
+Merck shares rose 0.6 percent in midday trading on the New York Stock Exchange, roughly in line with the wider market.

+Frazier has been at Merck for around 25 years, starting as general counsel of one of the drugmaker's subsidiaries in 1992.
+He became CEO of the company in 2011.

+Frazier frequently made political contributions during the 2016 election, donating to both Republican and Democratic members of Congress but no donations to a presidential candidate during the year.

 Other top business leaders also spoke out in reaction to the violence in Charlottesville.